EmanQh/ZPPB-LEM/README.md

-# MPC Implementation of Privacy-Preserving Billing for Local Energy Market
+# MP-SPDZ Implementation of Privacy-Preserving Billing for Local Energy Market

 This is an implementation of zone-based privacy-preserving billing for the local energy market while considering energy volume deviations of market participants from their bids, as proposed in [this paper](https://doi.org/10.48550/arXiv.2307.08778).
 The implementation is based on multiparty computation and was tested for three computing parties.
 The `Billing.mpc` file provides a privacy-preserving billing mechanism that doesn't take participants' locations on the grid into account.
 In contrast, the `ZoneBasedBilling.mpc` file incorporates users' locations.